JourneyPure Emerald Coast

 It is often misconstrued that medication-assisted treatment only replaces one prescription drug with another.
 This false belief could not be farther from the truth, as medication-assisted treatment has been proven to aid in the recovery of people with opioid use disorder.

 When a medication is prescribed and is taken as directed by a professional, it is considered extremely safe.
-In fact, when a medication like methadone, buprenorphine, or naltrexone is being used as prescribed, it will not cause any negative effects on a patient’s intellect, cognition, physical function, or ability to carry out everyday tasks.
+In fact, when a medication like Vivitrol, buprenorphine, or naltrexone is being used as prescribed, it will not cause any negative effects on a patient’s intellect, cognition, physical function, or ability to carry out everyday tasks.

 Call us today to learn about how we can help(850) 424-1923